Older people dying on job at higher rate than all workers

 The year Robinson died, the fatality rate among older workers in Texas was 6.1 per 100,000 workers — 43 percent higher than the accident rate for all workers.

-He said the center is emphasizing productive aging.
-"How people can be more productive," he said.
-"How their wisdom can be leveraged in a workplace."
+He said the center is emphasizing productive aging, looking at “how people can be more productive, how their wisdom can be leveraged in a workplace.”

-The year-old center is part of the National Institute for Occupational Safety and Health.

 EDITOR’S NOTE — Maria Ines Zamudio is studying aging and workforce issues as part of a 10-month fellowship at The Associated Press-NORC Center for Public Affairs Research, which joins NORC’s independent research and AP journalism.
 The fellowship is funded by the Alfred P. Sloan Foundation